When you start to progress from intermediate level to advanced level, you should consider upgrading your table tennis bat.

 Most players I know have been through a long process of trial and error to find a combination of rubber and blade they really like.

-Myself, I have spent silly amounts of money trying different equipment, but now play with a Joola Fever blade, Joola Rhyzer 48 on my forehand and Joola Rhyzer 43 on my backhand.
+Myself, I have spent silly amounts of money trying different equipment, but now play with a JOOLA Fever blade, JOOLA Dynaryz AGR on my forehand and JOOLA Rhyzen ICE on my backhand.

 There is a huge amount of choice available.
 Too much choice really.
 And many players who are progressing from intermediate to an advanced level can find this quite overwhelming at first.

-To keep things really simply, here’s some three really good rubbers and blades you could consider….
+To keep things really simply, here’s some really good rubbers and blades you could consider….

 For more a more comprehensive guide and more recommendations, take a look at my article ‘Best table tennis rubbers and blades for advanced players‘.